JoshuaCarroll1/footballcheckin/README.md

-- Title for future feature #1
+- Comment section #1
-    - Any additional notes about this feature.
+    - A comment section under posts to see how people react.
-- Title for future feature #2
+- More blog posts #2
-    - Any additional notes about this feature.
+    - More blog posts that are new and relevant.
-- Title for future feature #3
+- Edit button #3
-    - Any additional notes about this feature.
+    - Within the comment section you can edit your comments.

 ## Tools & Technologies Used